 Divorce records are considered court records.
 They may therefore be searched on third party public record websites.
 Divorce records can offer personal information on minors, finances, and sensitive criminal information like domestic abuse.
 Because of this, divorce record, certificate, and decree availability is usually much lower than other types of public records because of the personal nature of divorces.
 Simply put, divorce records are significantly harder to obtain and search for than other types of public records.

 Are Indiana Divorce Records Public Records?

-Unless sealed, Indiana divorce records are available to the public.
+No. Unless sealed, Indiana divorce records are available to the public.
 In accordance with Indiana Public Records Law, documents and materials filed within the court are accessible to the public for viewing and copying.
 The parties involved in a case may request that the judge limits access to portions of the records.